-Club fingers THIS IS WAR.
-LEARN HOW TO TYPE OR YOU WILL LOSE YOUR JOB TO A FLEET-FOOTED RABBIT!! you have been warned if a typesetter can't type, does that mean ust sets and sets?
-Mark sure does a good job of it!
-THE MARK MIOTTO FUND The Observer is presently accepting donations so that Mark Miotto can take typing lessons.
+The Observer will accept classifieds Monday through Friday.
+10 a.m. to 4.30 p.m.
+However, classifieds to appear in the next issue must be received by 3 p.m. the business day prior to insertion.
+All classifieds must be prepaid. either in person or through the mail Club tingers THIS IS WAR.
+LEARN HOW TO TYPE OR YOU WILL LOSE YOUR JOB TO A FLEET-FOOTED RABBIT!! you have if a typesetter can't type, does that mean he just sets and sets?
+Mark sure does a THE MARK MIOTTO FUND The Observer is presently accepting donations so that Mark Miotto can take typing lessons.
 PLEASE donate, this boy is desperate for a real meaning to his life.
 HEE S A FRESHMAN HEE S 6 FOOT 2.

-180 POUNDS HEES FROM CINCIN-NATI OHIO HEES THE ULTIMATE IN

-UNCOOL AND LOVES TAKING TESTS

-ON BLACK TUESDAY HEES A CHAM

-PION MOUSE RACE WRESTLER AND

-IS VYING FOR ALL AMERICAN IN LIGHTING HEES 19 YEARS OLD TODAY RICK RUEHLLLMANN HAPPY

-BIRTHDAY RUEHLS!!
-BRUCE &

-Hey Secret Admirer.
-Thanks for the tuck

-in, I did have sweet dreams!
-Too bad you

-didn t sign the note.
-I d like to thank you in

-person How about a clue?
+180 POUNDS HEE S FROM CINCINNATI OHIO HEE S THE ULTIMATE IN UNCOOL AND LOVES TAKING TESTS ON BLACK TUESDAY HEES A CHAM PION MOUSE RACE WRESTLER AND IS VYING FOR ALL AMERICAN IN LIGHTING HEES 19 YEARS OLD TODAY RICK RUEHLLIMANN HAPPY BIRTHDAY RUEHLS!!
+BRUCE & Hey Secret Admirer.
+Thanks for the tuck in; I did have sweet dreams!
+Too bad you didn't sign the note.
+I'd like to thank you in person.
+How about a clue?
 Confusedly yours.
-Murph PS Do you have anything

-Kimberly.
-Don't tell Steve that I sent this He doesn't need to know if hope i am the first PJN

-M.M.
-Thanks for easing the pain of lost

-innocence - and for so much learned in

-four short months.
-The dome and I will

-miss you.
-Here's to your name someday

-in print and to the fulfillment of ALL your

-dreams I love you Just 20 PS Your

-JOANIE FELTES, HOPE YOUR JAWS

-Tired of studying?
-Take a few hours to

-relax at Zahm Hall's Coffee House

-every Thurs, 9-12 p.m.
-Live entertainm.
+Murph PS Do you have anything to do with the formal that wash t?
+Kimberly: Don't tell Steve that I sent this He doesn't need to know it hope I am the M M Thanks for easing the pain of lost innocence - and for so much learned in four short months.
+The dome and I will nur short months.
+The dome and I will miss you.
+Here s to your name someday in print and to the fulfillment of ALL your dreams.
+I love you.
+Just 20 PS.
+Your timing in the world is O.K. with me.
+JOANIE FELTES HOPE YOUR JAWS FEEL BETTER SOON!!!!!!!!!!!